ISO 9001 ensures quality for The Code Company's digital publishing clients

 We have adopted the WordPress Coding Standards for all PHP, JS and CSS/Sass code we produce as it is an industry standard.

 Several automated tools are available for testing compliance with coding standards.
-This is definitely the preferred method and this is the type of issue which is easily overlooked by a human reviewer.
+This is definitely the preferred method and helps detect issues which are easily overlooked by a human reviewer.

-The two tools we use are PHPCS and ESLint.
+The two primary tools we use are PHPCS and ESLint.

 PHP Coding Standards (PHPCS)

-PHPCS, as the name suggests, allows developers to check compliance of PHP code to our coding standards.
-The WordPress team provides a convenient set of PHPCS rules, called WPCS which check compliance to the WP coding standards.
+PHPCS, as the name suggests, allows developers to check the compliance of PHP code with our coding standards.
+The WordPress team provides a convenient set of PHPCS rules, called WPCS which checks compliance with the WP coding standards.
+We’ve also created our own subset of PHPCS rules, which combines WordPress and WordPress VIP rulesets with some of our own coding standard preferences.

-As with test builds, we typically run the PHPCS checks on feature/ branch commits, so any coding standards compliance issues are displayed on Pull Requests for review.
+As with test builds, we typically run the PHPCS checks on any staging deployments, so any coding standards compliance issues are caught before a production release.

 Javascript Coding Standards (ESLint)